GoogleCloudPlatform/community/tutorials/gke-quickstart/index.md

 ---
-title: Google Kubernetes Engine quickstart - Deploy a prebuilt Docker container image
+title: Google Kubernetes Engine quickstart - Deploy a sample application to a cluster
-description: Deploy a prebuilt Docker container image using GKE.
+description: Create and deploy to a GKE cluster.
-author: jscud
+author: bourgeoisor
 tags: Kubernetes, Walkthrough
-date_published: 2019-07-31
+date_published: 2021-03-12
 ---

-Jeff Scudder | Software Engineer | Google
+Olivier Bourgeois | Developer Relations Engineer | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Use this interactive walkthrough to learn how to start a cluster of virtual machines and deploy a prebuilt Docker container image with a simple Node.js example app.
+Use this interactive walkthrough to learn how to deploy a sample application using [Google Kubernetes Engine (GKE)][gke-docs] and configure it to be accessible from the Internet.
 There are step-by-step instructions in the **Learn** panel on the right side of the Cloud Console to guide you.

 [![Open in Cloud Console](https://walkthroughs.googleusercontent.com/tutorial/resources/open-in-console-button.svg)](https://console.cloud.google.com/getting-started?tutorial=gke_quickstart)